 149. Attempt to clarify and resolve any conflicts about repairs if the buyer is not satisfied.

 150. Respond to any follow-up calls and provide any additional information required from office files.

 151. Help you relocate locally or out of the area with highly experienced agents across the globe – you are sure to have the highest quality agent to help you on both sides of your move to make it worry and stress-free.

-Our 151 step VIP program will yield you the results you have never thought of.
+Our 151-step VIP program will yield you the results you have never thought of.
 Here are the remarks of one of our clients who benefitted from our VIP seller program in Beverly Hills listings.
 This tells you the whole story.
 “Thank you, Erik.
-You have made the whole up and down the process of selling my parent’s home easier to deal with.
+You have made the whole up-and-down process of selling my parent’s home easier to deal with.
 I have appreciated your honesty, insight, and professionalism.” – Linda S. The Midcoast Group

 Offices 1221 W Lake St, Ste 209, Minneapolis, MN 55408